getty-zig/json/README.md

 ## Overview

-Getty JSON is a serialization library for the JSON data format.
+_Getty JSON_ is a (de)serialization library for the JSON data format.

 ## Installation